 @state and @action

-for decorating the state mutation updates, It's based on Redux and Mutative.
+Reactant provides @state for decorating the immutable shared state of React and @action for decorating the state mutation updates, It's based on Redux and Mutative.

 @state

-in the Foo module is NOT a shared state of the React, and it cannot be automatically updated to the React component anywhere it is changed, but the count
+In the following example, list in the Foo module is NOT a shared state of the React, and it cannot be automatically updated to the React component anywhere it is changed, but the count property decorated by @state is a shared state of the React.

 @injectable()